vuetifyjs/nuxt-module/docs/guide/features/globals/composables.md

 })
 ```

-If you are using other composables that conflict with Vuetify's, you can enable `moduleOptions.prefixComposables: true` to prefix the Vuetify composables with `V`:
+By default (`moduleOptions.prefixComposables: 'auto'`) the module prefixes a Vuetify composable with `V` only when its name is already taken by a Nuxt or Vue auto-import.
+Set `moduleOptions.prefixComposables: true` to prefix all of them instead:
 - `useDate` => `useVDate`
 - `useDefaults` => `useVDefaults`
 - `useLayout` => `useVLayout`